 There are several reasons why job advertisements like to sound watered down and meaningless: It is not uncommon for a specialist department to have precise ideas and to create a broad profile of requirements for the position.
-Until the job advertisement is published, however, this goes through several hands and is reduced to a list of key words, which means that important points lose their importance or disappear altogether.
-But the General Equal Treatment Act (AGG), which is supposed to protect applicants from discrimination, also presents companies with challenges: “I was told by a human resources manager that she was, of course, aware that only a man or woman could do the job.
+Until the job advertisement is published, however, this goes through several hands and is reduced to a list of key words, which means that important points lose their importance or disappear entirely.
+But the General Equal Treatment Act (AGG), which is supposed to protect applicants from discrimination, also presents companies with challenges: “I was told by a human resources manager that she was of course aware that only a man or woman could do the job.
 But she would never admit it publicly, ”explains journalist Florian Vollmers, author of the“ Job Interview Cracker Book ”.
 The fear of legal steps leads to real AGG white lies in many companies.
 “The decision is often made based on the gender or age of an applicant,” Vollmers said.

 KO criterion job profile